jgunn987/leveldb-tests/readme.md

 // create a database contains an intersection of all db types and optimizations for each, e.g roles such as search based, graph, relational, kv, cache
 // use ZFS for reliability, other file systems are prone to corruption

-/*
-// take out the in memory implementations of redis
-// take out the leveldb or rocks db good parts for durability
-// create c extensions for certain plugins or indexers
-// use or fork node to act as the server/networking component of the db
-// add optional indexing for specific query options, i.e. full scan, index, index at certian points etc
-// extensible schemas e.g CREATE TABLE User EXTENDS SuperUser
-// optional storage of unindexed data eg json with a keyword e.g NO_EXTRA
-// built in security/user module, RBAC ABAC modules
-// create a database contains an intersection of all db types and optimizations for each, e.g roles such as search based, graph, relational, kv, cache
-// use ZFS for reliability, other file systems are prone to corruption

-/*
 const model = new Entity('User')
 model.ttl() // enable ttl for this entity model.cascade('comments', 'delete')